 Junhwa Hur

 Hello!
-I am a research scientist at Google in Cambridge, MA, USA.
+I am a research scientist at Google DeepMind in Cambridge, MA, USA.
 I received my Ph.D. at Technische Universität Darmstadt, where I was supervised by Prof. Stefan Roth Ph.D. at Visual Inference group.
 I received my M.Sc. at Seoul National University and B.Sc. at POSTECH.

 Email / CV / Google Scholar / Github / LinkedIn